ansible/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 Further, using Python stdin pipes is more performant than file I/O.

-Include the following in the environment for any tasks performed on z/OS managed nodes.
+Include the following in the environment for any tasks performed on z/OS UNIX managed nodes.

 .. code-block:: yaml